-Would you characterize Mandelbrot's argument as reductionist or holist?
+What do you think of this argument?
+Would you characterize it as reductionist or holist?

-8.6 SOC, causation and prediction
+9.6 SOC, causation and prediction

 If a stock market index drops by a fraction of a percent in a day, there is no need for an explanation.
 But if it drops 10%, people want to know why.
 Pundits on television are willing to offer explanations, but the real answer may be that there is no explanation.